Covivio Newsletter

 FranceBordeaux

-Through emblematic projects such as Scalo di Porta Romana, Symbiosis and The Sign in Milan, and Noème in Bordeaux, Covivio is demonstrating that innovation, sustainability and functional diversity are at the heart of urban transformation.
+Through iconic projects such as Scalo di Porta Romana, Symbiosis, The Sign in Milan, and Noème in Bordeaux, Covivio demonstrates that urban recycling is much more than a land constraint: it is a strategic tool for building the city of tomorrow.

-By combining expertise, strategic partnerships and environmental commitment, Covivio is establishing itself as a key player in urban recycling in Europe, helping to shape more attractive, inclusive and resilient territories.
+By combining expertise, partnerships and environmental commitment, Covivio has established itself as a major player in urban recycling in France and Europe, contributing to more inclusive, resilient and sustainable territories.